-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-Q

-(Mark one) Quarterly Report Pursuant to Section 13 or 15(d) of the Sec urities Exchange Act of 1934

-puarterly period ended: December 31, 2009

-Tot the C or

-Transition Report Pursuant to Section 13 or 15(d) of the Sec o .
-For the tran sition period fromto Commission File Number 0-09992 Tencor Corporat Delaware (State or other jurisdiction of incorporation or organization) 04-2564110 I.R.S.
-Employer lentification No.) One Technology Drive Milpitas, California 95035 (Address of principal executive offices) (Zip Code) (Regi (408) 875-3000 strant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all re ling 12 months (or for such shorter period that the registrant was Yes ⊠ No □ Indicate by check mark whether the registrant has submitted ele- tted and posted pursuant to Rule 405 of Regulation S-T during th Yes □ No □ of "la Indicate by check mark whether the registrant is a large accelerate ge accelerated filer," "accelerated filer" and "smaller reporting or maller reporting company.
-See the definitions Large accelerated filer \boxtimes Accelerated filer \square Non-accelerated filer □ (Do not check if a small company) Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes] No ⊠ As of January 14, 2010, there were 172,073,223 shares of the re gistrant's Common Stock, \$0.001 par value. outstanding.
+FORM 10-Q Mark One) Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended: March 31, 2010 or Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number 0-09992 KLA-Tencor Corporation (Exact name of registrant as specified in its charter) Delaware 04-2564110 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) One Technology Drive Milpitas, California 95035 (Address of principal executive offices) (Zip Code) (408) 875-3000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the ling 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be tted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such Yes \square No \square of "la Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions rge accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) Company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of April 15, 2010, there were 169,993,702 shares of the registrant's Common Stock, \$0.001 par value, outstanding.